NCameloG/NCameloG/README.md

-# Welome to my GitHbu profile ✌️👋
+# Welome to my GitHub profile ✌️👋

 ### I´m Nicolas

+#### I´m a web developer stundent in GoIt Academy, and i´m currently learning about:

+1. HMTL & CSS
+2. JavaScript

 <!--
 **NCameloG/NCameloG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.